padgettholdings/circuitpythonsync/README.md

 # Issue #48, migrate strings from lib and stubs updates
 - create release v0.1.4 for baseline prior to PR to master

+# Issue #51, board change not working on windows
+- create release v0.1.4-a with fix to filter old board extra paths